 External heat / fire

-In addition, the International Maritime Dangerous Goods Code (IMDG) provisions do not apply to NiMH batteries contained in or packed with equipment, according to Special Provision 963.
+Transportation of Nilar systems is easy to manage, since the IMDG Code provisions do not apply on Hydride batteries (NiMH) contained in or packed with equipment, according to Special Provision 963.

-For transportation by air, an Air Waybill or similar is required.
-Nilar battery packs are not classified as dangerous goods by the International Air Transport Association (IATA) and belong to the entry “Batteries, dry” in their list of dangerous goods.
-According to the IATADangerous Good Regulations, an Air Waybill must include the words “Not Restricted” and the substance description must include Special Provision Number A123.
+An Air Waybill or similar is required if batteries are transported by air.
+Nilar battery packs are not classified as dangerous goods and belong to the entry “Batteries, dry” in the list of dangerous goods in IATA (no UN number).
+If an Air Waybill is used, the words ”Not Restricted” and the Special Provision number (A123) must be included in the description of the substance on the Air Waybill, according to IATA-DGR.

 • Transport UN38.3 Test T1 Altitude & Test T3 Vibration